michele-giordano/verbamanent/README.md

 ## ✨ Project Goals

-VerbaManent was initiated as a fork of the discontinued Coqui-TTS project.
-Its purpose is to:

 - preserve access to a functional and free TTS engine
 - ensure long-term maintainability and stability
 - refactor and modularize the codebase for clarity and reuse